MeriBlu01/Python-Exercises/README.md

 # Python-Exercises
-Set of files in Python language of the exercises performed.
+Compilation of exercise files coded in Python for reference and review